CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Network-Address-Translation-NAT.md

 ### Configure Dynamic NAT

-For dynamic NAT, create a rule that matches a IP address in CIDR notation and translates the address to a public IP address or IP address range.
+For dynamic **NAT**, create a rule that matches a IP address in CIDR notation and translates the address to a public IP address or IP address range.

-For dynamic PAT, create a rule that matches an IP address in CIDR notation and translates the address to a public IP address and port range or an IP address range and port range.
-You can also match a IP address in CIDR notation and a port.
+For dynamic **PAT**, create a rule that matches an IP address in CIDR notation and translates the address to a public IP address and port range or an IP address range and port range.
+You can also match on an IP address in CIDR notation and port.

 For Mellanox Spectrum-2 switches, you can include the outgoing or incoming interface in the rule.
 See the examples below.